RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 After the quiz, the next section discusses fantasies.

-- Listeners can decide there are some topics they will not chat with members about.#YIt's recommended that you decide in advance which topics you cannot chat about.
+- Listeners can decide there are some topics they will not chat with members about.#It's recommended that you decide in advance which topics you cannot chat about.
-- Members who are frustrated sometimes say things that appear hostile.#YMembers feeling any negative emotion might express it in a waysthat appear hostile.
+- Members who are frustrated sometimes say things that appear hostile.#Members feeling any negative emotion might express it in a waysthat appear hostile.
-- Listeners should always respond to messages from members they've chatted to in the past who return unexpectedly.#YResponding to members' messages is expected when a previous chat restarts.
+- Listeners should always respond to messages from members they've chatted to in the past who return unexpectedly.#Responding to members' messages is expected when a previous chat restarts.
-- A man who is being bullied by his boss is not entitled to listeners' support at 7 Cups, because victims of bullying do not need emotional support.#NVictims of bullying do need emotional support.
+- A man who is being bullied by his boss is not entitled to listeners' support at 7 Cups, because victims of bullying do not need emotional support.# Victims of bullying do need emotional support.
-- When a member has been abused in the past, they might feel hostility towards the abuser long after the abuser has gone.#YFeelings of hostility can continue, and can be directed towards other people.
+- When a member has been abused in the past, they might feel hostility towards the abuser long after the abuser has gone.#Feelings of hostility can continue, and can be directed towards other people.
-- When a listener judges that a member is being abused, the listener should try to come up with a solution that takes everyone's needs into account.#NListeners do not judge.
+- When a listener judges that a member is being abused, the listener should try to come up with a solution that takes everyone's needs into account.# Listeners do not judge.
 Listeners do not try to solve problems.
-- Abusers always welcome constructive feedback from the people they're abusing.#NAbusers don't usually like feedback of any kind.
+- Abusers always welcome constructive feedback from the people they're abusing.# Abusers don't usually like feedback of any kind.
-- Members are not aware of psychological mechanisms such as displacement that can make them feel hostile to listeners.#YDispacement is unconscious.
+- Members are not aware of psychological mechanisms such as displacement that can make them feel hostile to listeners.#Dispacement is unconscious.
-- When a member is hostile towards a listener, it's always the listener's fault, because all members deserve to be supported.#NMembers almost always appear hostile for other reasons.
+- When a member is hostile towards a listener, it's always the listener's fault, because all members deserve to be supported.# Members almost always appear hostile for other reasons.
-- Displacement can cause hostility towards one person to be expressed towards a different person.#YThat's one of the ways displacement can work.
+- Displacement can cause hostility towards one person to be expressed towards a different person.#That's one of the ways displacement can work.
-- Displacement is an unconscious mechanism that researchers discovered very recently.#NIt was first described in 1936.
+- Displacement is an unconscious mechanism that researchers discovered very recently.# It was first described in 1936.
-- Members who have been abused by someone might express hostility.#YBeing abused can make people feel hostility.
+- Members who have been abused by someone might express hostility.#Being abused can make people feel hostility.
 {:.quiz}